-This slow-cooked pot roast is fork-tender and juicy, and comes with an accompaniment of vegetables and lots of savory sauce so it can be served up in bread bowls, over mashed potatoes, or your favorite side!
+This pot roast is fork-tender and juicy, and comes with an accompaniment of vegetables and lots of savory sauce so it can be served up in bread bowls, over mashed potatoes, or your favorite side!

 Pot Roast, a Cozy and Belly-Warming Companion

 Classic dishes with lots of savory, flavorful sauce, tender meat, and an array of colorful vegetables have always been my favorite kind of home cooking.

 Dishes such as a rich and beefy pot roast are so rustic, so warming and so comforting, and are often made with very simple ingredients that come together to create a meal that is truly scrumptious.